alibain/RI-binary-aqueous-solution/README.md

 # RI-binary-aqueous-solution
-Calculate the real part of the refractive index of aquesous solutions as a function of wavelngth in the visible region and solute concentration using the effective oscillator model developed by Bain and Preston:
+Calculate the real part of the refractive index of aquesous solutions containing one orgnaic solute or one salt/strong acid containing two ions as a function of wavelngth in the visible region and solute concentration using the effective oscillator model developed by Bain and Preston:

 Bain, A., & Preston, T. C. (2020).
 The wavelength-dependent optical properties of weakly absorbing aqueous aerosol particles.
 Chemical Communications, 56, 8928–8931.https://doi.org/10.1039/d0cc02737e